David-Desmaisons/ComposableAsync/README.md

 	    Highest
 	}

-SharedThreadActorFactory is a factory where actors will share the thread where they will be executed:
+SharedThreadActorFactory is a factory where actors will share the same thread:

 	var factory = new SharedThreadActorFactory(priority:Priority.AboveNormal);